 This year, I’ve had to put my ego aside in pursuit of a larger vision.
 I’m still learning how to ask for help.
 As an only child I’ve never been good with group projects.
 But I had to grow up and see where my self-isolation was holding me back:

-- Creating new songs and managing the business side of my music career took too much brain space.
+Creating new songs and managing the business side of my music career took too much mental space.
 I started seeking out new management.

-- The pain of uploading words and pictures to the Still Mind site only fueled my resistance to write openly about my experiences.
-So I reached out to a former intern Ossy to help on the admin side.
+The pain of uploading words and pictures to the Still Mind site only increased my resistance to writing openly about my experiences.
+So I reached out to a former intern to help on the admin side.

 It wasn’t just a question of letting go and delegating, but also one of trusting myself to lead.
 There’s a lot of emotional work in teaching and motivating others in pursuit of a common goal, and I don’t want to fail.
 It always seems like the easier route is to just do it myself because then, I’m the only person I risk letting down.
 That’s a pretty selfish way to look at things, though.
 If the goal is to be generous with the best of me, I have to let others take an active role in helping me develop that.
 It’s not easy.
 But it’s the adult thing to do.

-I’m trusting 2017 to give me the opportunities I need to capitalize on last year’s lessons.
+I’m trusting this year to give me the opportunities I need to capitalize on last year’s lessons.
 Do the hard things first, choose to respond rather than react, and ask for help.

 In what ways are you looking to grow?